FAQ

 Does Lyrekos work on an iPhone or iPad?

-Not yet. iOS and iPadOS do not currently provide the audio APIs that Lyrekos requires.
+Not yet.
 We expect to support iOS in a future release.
-MacBooks running Chrome work perfectly.
+MacBooks work perfectly in any modern browser.

 What browser do I need?